reduxjs/redux/docs/usage/deriving-data-selectors.md

 import { makeSelectItemsByCategory } from './categoriesSlice'

 const makeMapState = (state, ownProps) => {
-  // closure - create a new unique selector instance here,
+  // Closure - create a new unique selector instance here,
   // and this will run once for every component instance const selectItemsByCategory = makeSelectItemsByCategory()